As a medical assistant, you don’t always have to work in a clinical setting.

 For both administrative and clinical medical assistants, you may find you can work in all of the above settings.
 It depends on your skills and experience.
-Some employers will require a certified medical assistant also receive additional training specific to a practice or employer’s needs.
+Some employers will require a certified clinical medical assistant also receive additional training specific to a practice or employer’s needs.

 With each new setting comes new responsibilities and regulations.
 Being a dermatology medical assistant is quite different than being a cardiology medical assistant, for example.
 Having a willingness to learn and being flexible will offer you a variety of new work opportunities.

 The scope of practice laws also vary state-to-state.
 You may be required to get extra training, like a CMAA or CCMA certification or an associate’s degree, so be sure to review your state’s laws.